designsecurity/progpilot/README.md

 ```shell
 composer install
 ```
-If no errors occuring you could try the following examples.
+If no errors occuring you could try the following example.

 ## Library example
-- You could looking at the [chapter about API explaination](./doc/API.md)
+- For more informations : look at the [chapter about API explaination](./doc/API.md)
-- Use this code to analyze *example1.php*
+- Use this code to analyze *example1.php* :
 ```php
 <?php